samplchallenges/SAMPL-containers/tutorials/README.md

 ### 1.1: Setup
+1. Open a terminal and navigate to a directory of your choice to complete this tutorial.
-1. Create a directory called "adv-tutorial-base" in the examples directory
+2. Create a directory called "adv-tutorial-base" in the examples directory
    * command: `mkdir adv-tutorial-base`
 2. Change directories to "adv-tutorial-base"
    * command: `cd adv-tutorial-base`